 - Manually researching a lead on Google or LinkedIn, then adding information to the database

-- Using a B2B data enrichment service with its own database of contact information
+- Using a B2B data enrichment software with its own database of contact information

 The benefits of automated data enrichment for sales teams